AKA... What a Life!: Vauxhall advertisement

-In Popular Culture
+In popular culture

-“AKA... what a life!" was featured in the videogame F1 2012 (video game).
+“AKA...
+What a Life!" was featured in the video game F1 2012.

 Music video

 A 36-second teaser was uploaded on the Oasis website on 3 October 2011.

-On 6 October 2011 the full 8-minute video for AKA...What A Life! was released on the Noelgallaghervevo page.
+On 6 October 2011 the full 8-minute video for "AKA...
+What a Life!" was released on the Noelgallaghervevo page.

-The video takes place straight after the events of The Death of You and Me where The Waitress, after entering the wagon, is greeted by a man known as The Dark (played by Russell Brand, who is a real-life friend of Gallagher) wearing a top hat sitting on a throne flanked with two flaming torches.
+The video takes place straight after the events of "The Death of You and Me" where The Waitress, after entering the wagon, is greeted by a man known as The Dark (played by Russell Brand, who is a real-life friend of Gallagher) wearing a top hat sitting on a throne flanked with two flaming torches.
 He says that he can see that she, like most people who have crossed the threshold, has many questions.
 He then summons his two nieces to restrain the Waitress so he can force feed her a potion.
 However a vision of Noel appears to teleport the Waitress away to safety.

 The Dark then sends his nieces to find the Waitress.
 The nieces carjack two cowboys and recapture the Waitress and put her in the boot of the car after finding her wandering a desert.
 The nieces then pick up Noel, who is hitchhiking.
 Noel then proceeds to film the journey.
 The trio then stop off at an abandoned swimming pool where it is revealed that the camera Noel is using is a Soulsucker, which makes the nieces fade.
 Noel then puts the camera in a locked box and puts it in the boot of the car after freeing the Waitress.

 The video ends with Noel and the Waitress driving away.

-The video is notable for including snippets of a reworked version of The Death Of You And Me, causing speculation that it has been taken from Noel's second solo album with the Amorphous Androgynous.
+The video is notable for including snippets of a reworked version of "The Death of You and Me", causing speculation that it has been taken from Noel's second solo album with the Amorphous Androgynous.

 This video also appears to finish an apparent 3 video story, starting with "If I Had a Gun" and "The Death of You and Me", in which we see Noel first as a priest at a wedding, then in the bar "Last Chance" where he pushes The Waitress into a pool of water, in which case is presumed she is being baptised and, as she lands, she looks somewhat like an angel.
 We see Noel finish the story in a Ford Mustang with the two females mentioned earlier, along with a device that at first looks like an 8mm film camera, but we later see is called the "SoulSucker".
 He uses this device to remove the 2 females from the video near the end, who have locked The Waitress in the back of the Ford Mustang.
 Noel frees her from the car and places the "SoulSucker", inside a locked wooden case, into the back of the car.
 Directed by Mike Bruce and Blake West; with producer Camille LaBry West of United Film House.